Inexpressible: A screening of artist short films

-‘The most profound things are inexpressible’, Jenny Holzer, Truisms.
+‘The most profound things are inexpressible’, Jenny Holzer, Truisms

-In today’s sociopolitical climate, it can be hard to navigate the constant stream of information and endless tidal waves of rhetoric and opinion available through digital media.
-How can we keep up with 24-hour news, discern fact from fiction, recognise echo chambers, resist indoctrination and avoid unwanted confrontation?
+In today’s sociopolitical climate, it can be hard to navigate the constant stream of information and endless tidal waves of rhetoric and opinion.
+Events and value systems in the world in which we live often feel incompatible with our own beliefs and values.
+Alongside this, daily life can present its own challenges.
 How can we stay connected with our humanity and the world around us without becoming completely overwhelmed or desensitised, or without succumbing to the path of least resistance and saying nothing at all?
+Sometimes words can feel inadequate.
+But for artists there have always existed other possibilities, other languages to express thoughts, feelings, truths, and falsehoods.
+Such modes of communication may succeed where other, more prescriptive ones fail.

 Curated by Sightlines Projects (Roz Bonnet and Sarah Knight)